 Composition, Color and Image are the three actions I pursue to create a painting.

 Composition is geometry within the playing field, the playing field is the rectangle.
 Balance and Movement are attained through geometry.
 Line direction and shape placement move the viewer’s eye through the picture informing it where to look first and where to look last.
 To establish a focal point geometry is employed.
-Traditionally there are right, left, right movements and left, right, left movements, I also employ the down, out and up movement where the viewer looks down at something, then out at something, then up at something.
+Traditionally there are right, left, right movements and left, right, left movements which draw the eye through the composition.
+I also employ the down, out and up movement where the viewer looks down at something, out at something, then up at something.

 Roger E. Doyle